PSyGrid object

 Loading a PSyGrid object

-You can load an existing h5 file (e.g. “myPSyGrid.h5”) into a PSyGrid object by
+You can load an existing h5 file (e.g. “myPSyGrid.h5”) into a PSyGrid object:

 mygrid.load(filepath="myPSyGrid.h5")

-It is more convenient to load the file directly when initializing the PSyGrid object
+It may be more convenient to load the file directly when initializing the PSyGrid object

 mygrid = PSyGrid(filepath="myPSyGrid.h5")